HL7/hl7.github.io/_includes/prerequisites-maven-eclipse.md

     * Click `Next`
     * Under `Select Root Directory`, pick the `{{ include.project-name }}` directory (the root of the project)
     * Click Finish
-5. If you are prompted to install the `m2e-connector plugin`, you should do so.
+5. If you are prompted to install the `m2e-connector plugin`, or the `maven-checkstyle-plugin plugin connector`, you should do so, and approve any necessary and valid code signings.
+You may be asked to restart Eclipse at this point, and you should do so.

 This should import the project, and you should be able to build and run of test in the Eclipse IDE.
 To verify, in the `Project` drop-down menu, select `Clean...`.
 In the Clean window, select the `Clean all projects` option, and the `Start a build immediately` and `Build the entire workspace` options as well.
 Press `Clean` to run a full build.